ronaatxendit/martabacc.github.io/_posts/2020-1-29-emotionally-avail.md

 No matter how much the world shuffles and revolves around you, you will not change - if you are not present.
 Even if you are physically there - no use if your mind wanders somewhere else.

-In the end, it depends on your choosing:

-Do you need to be available?
-What will happen if you do?
-What will happen if you don't?